claranet/terraform-signalfx-detectors/system/generic/README.md

-# SYSTEM GENERIC SignalFX detectors
+# SYSTEM GENERIC SignalFx detectors

 ## How to use this module